At St. Peter O’Brien Law Offices, P.C, we specialize in safeguarding both your loved ones and your assets.

 We develop so many important relationships in our lifetimes – family, friends, and organizations.
 We value each of them for different reasons.

-Without a Will to guide them, the people you love can flounder on the division and distributions of assets, causing stress in their relationships that can sometimes be permanent.
+Without a will to guide them, the people you love can flounder on the division and distribution of assets, causing stress in their relationships that can sometimes be permanent.

-A Will takes into consideration the people and projects you value.
-It gives you the opportunity to ease the lives of your family and friends by letting them know that you thought enough of them to make a plan for this transition.
+A will takes into consideration the people and projects you value.
+It allows you to ease the lives of your family and friends by letting them know that you thought enough of them to make a plan for this transition.
+To ensure your will is legally binding and valid, you must work with an estate planning lawyer to draft your will.

 A Will assists your family with understanding the decisions you have made regarding your assets and ensures that your wishes are carried out.